-RULE 6-6.
+- RULE 6-6.
 DISTRIBUTION OF LEGISLATION.
-No legislation or amendment shall be considered by the Senate unless a copy has been distributed to the desks of all members of the Senate, or has been made available to all members electronically, on a legislative day previous to consideration of the legislation.
+No legislation or amendment shall be considered by the Senate unless a copy has been distributed to the desks of all members of the Senate, or has been made available to all members electronically, on a legislative day previous to consideration of the legislation. - RULE 6-7.

-RULE 6-7.
 FINAL ACTION.
 If final action is such as to defeat an amendment, a bill or a resolution, no other amendment, bill or resolution having the same effect and covering the same specific or substantially similar subject matter shall be considered by the Senate during either session of the current Legislature, unless otherwise approved by the President Pro Tempore.
-Action constituting "final action" includes:

-1. Failure of the motion "Do Pass" or "Do Pass as Amended" on a vote in a committee;

-2. If a vote is taken on Third Reading or Fourth Reading and the measure fails to receive the required number of votes for passage, and
+Action constituting "final action" includes: - 1.
+Failure of the motion "Do Pass" or "Do Pass as Amended" on a vote in a committee, and the failure of the motion of "Do Pass" or "Do Pass as Amended" is not subject to reconsideration; - 2.
+If a vote is taken on Third Reading or Fourth Reading and the measure fails to receive the required number of votes for passage, and - a. no notice is served to reconsider the vote,

-- a. no notice is served to reconsider the vote, - b. a motion to reconsider the vote fails to prevail or expires, or - c. a motion to table the motion to reconsider prevails; or

-3. In the case of an amendment, if the amendment fails to receive the required number of votes for adoption or if a motion to table prevails.
+- b. a motion to reconsider the vote fails to prevail or expires, or - c. a motion to table the motion to reconsider prevails; or - 3.
+In the case of an amendment, if the amendment fails to receive the required number of votes for adoption or if a motion to table prevails.
 A motion to adopt House amendments to a Senate bill or resolution shall not be considered final action, except as provided in Senate Rule 8-26.